peterjwest/multiline-ts/README.md

 Readable multi-line template strings for Javascript or Typescript.

-multiline is a template tag function which removes leading indentation from a string, and the first/last newline, to allow it to be more readable in code.
+multiline is a template tag function which removes leading indentation from each line of a string, and the first/last newline, to allow it to be more readable in code.

-multiline also indents multiline values in template variables.
+multiline also indents multi-line strings in template variables.

 ## Installation